Am I Mediocre? The Truth Most People Don’t Want to Face

 - You’re willing to adjust your behavior

-Then you’re already outside the worst version of mediocrity—the unaware kind.
+Then you’re already outside the worst form of mediocrity—the unaware kind.
+And that alone can change the direction your life takes from here.

 Final Thoughts

-Asking “Am I mediocre?” usually comes from a genuine desire to understand your place in life.
+Asking “Am I mediocre?” usually comes from a genuine desire to understand where you stand in life.

 But in the end, the truth is more useful than the label.

-Most people aren’t defined by mediocrity or greatness—they’re defined by repetition.
-What you repeat consistently becomes your trajectory over time.
+Most people aren’t defined by mediocrity or greatness—they’re defined by what they repeatedly do.
+What you do consistently becomes your trajectory over time.

-And the uncomfortable truth most people don’t want to sit with is this:
+And the uncomfortable truth most people don’t want to face is this:

 - You don’t escape mediocrity by thinking about it.